Expert Checklist: How to Tell if a Tree Requires to be Cut Down

 Tree removal can be a complicated and potentially dangerous task.
-If a tree is dead or diseased or is at risk to fall, the tree may have to be removed in order to avoid damage to property and ensure safety.
-But how can you tell whether a tree should be removed?
-This article will take you through the warning signs to be looking to and assist you determine when it’s time to call the experts.
+If a tree has died or ill-healthed, or is in danger to fall, the tree may require removal in order to protect property and make sure that the tree is safe.
+But how do you tell when a tree must be cut down?
+We’ll take you through the signs to be looking for and help you determine whether it’s time to call in the experts.

 Dead or Dying Trees

-One of the evident signs that a tree must be taken down is if it’s dead or dying.
-Dead trees lack leaves and could appear lifeless.
-If a tree is without leaves or evidence of growth, it’s likely dead.
-In addition, the bark of a dead tree may be dry, cracked or peeling.
+One of the evident signs that a tree must be taken down is if it’s dying or dead.
+Dead trees lack leaves and can appear dead.
+If a tree doesn’t have leaves or signs of new growth, it is likely dead.
+Additionally, the bark of a dead tree may be dry, cracked or peeling.

-Trees with diseases can pose a threat to other trees and plants within the vicinity.
-The signs of disease that are common on trees are yellowing leaves, wilted branches, and mushrooms growing at the bottom or the trunk.
-If you suspect your tree may be diseased It is essential to have it inspected by a certified arborist.
+The trees that are sick may pose a threat to the other plants and trees in the area.
+Common signs of disease for trees include dying leaves, wilted or yellowed branches, and mushroom growth at the root or the trunk.
+If you suspect that your tree might be suffering from disease it is important to have it examined by a professional arborist.

 Leaning Trees